 - Student engagement

-- A10.* Variety of instructional methods: The class structure and course content promote a student-centered learning environment that addresses different learning styles.
+- A10.* Variety of instructional methods: A variety of instructional methods are used within the class structure and course content to promote a student-centered learning environment that addresses different learning styles.

 - A11.
 Collaborative instructional activities: The course includes appropriate teacher-student and student-student interaction to foster mastery and application of the material.